luisgarrote/IndoorRobotEnv/README.md

 - **Planner**:
   - A* on the static grid in discrete space
   - Result is converted to world coordinates
-  - Then a simple shortcut smoothing removes unnecessary waypoints
+  - Path is smoothed using simplified elastic bands
   - The smoothed path is available in `info["path_world"]` and drawn in the render

 ---

-## 👩‍🏫 For Students
+## For Students

 This repo is meant as a compact playground for: